TheNordicMule/my-dotfiles/README.md

 - remap macos workspace(make sure you do it after you remap)
 - disable auto rearrange in mission control
 - display battery optimization for aldente
+- run clone_dependencies.sh to pull down dependencies
+- run reset_config.sh to use gnu stow to generate symlinks